Marc Antony and Pussyfoot: Influence

 Pussyfoot has appeared in some Warner Bros. merchandising and the pair have been featured in various Warner Bros. productions, such as the third segment of Twilight Zone: The Movie (1983) and a Looney Tunes comic book story called "Bringing Up Baby" that was published in 1999.
 Tiny Toon Adventures featured a similar character named Barky Marky, who was a comparatively minor character on the show.
 The pair were also an inspiration for the characters Buttons and Mindy that were featured in the successor to Tiny Toon Adventures, Animaniacs.
 In the Buttons and Mindy short "Cat on a Hot Steel Beam", the cat that Mindy follows throughout the cartoon is Pussyfoot.
 Additionally, the kitten makes a very brief cameo appearance in the Chuck Jones short Another Froggy Evening (1995).

 Jones would later revisit the idea of a cute kitten having an unlikely protector in the MGM Tom and Jerry short The Unshrinkable Jerry Mouse (1964), with Jerry becoming a kitten's friend and protector against a selfish and jealous Tom (the plot of which was borrowed from Feline Frame-Up (1954)).
 In Feline Frame-Up, Claude Cat attempts to convince their human owner that Marc Antony wants to harm Pussyfoot.

 A segment of Feed the Kitty in which an apparently "inconsolable" Marc Antony believes that Pussyfoot has been turned into a cookie (and unaware that the kitten is actually perfectly safe), was the subject of a homage in the 2001 Pixar film Monsters, Inc. in which Sulley believes that a little human girl he is protecting has fallen into a trash compactor, and reenacts the scene with Marc Antony nearly shot-for-shot.

 A reference is also made to Feed the Kitty in the South Park episode "Mysterion Rises" with Eric Cartman acting as Pussyfoot and Cthulhu as Marc Antony in his "cute kitten" routine.

 In Archer, the relationship between Archer and his daughter A.J. was inspired by their cartoons according to series creator Adam Reed.

 Alternate names

 The dog's name is spelled "Marc Antony" in the archived description of Feed the Kitty, although the name appears as "Marc Anthony" on his food dish in the cartoon.
 Pussyfoot is sometimes called "Kitty" or "Cleo" in some WB animation history books.
-He was later renamed "Pouncy" for his appearances in Bugs Bunny Builders.
+She was later renamed "Pouncy" for her appearances in Bugs Bunny Builders.